Comments from Mr. PGC:

 He was a proponent of a return to simpler and less formal garden designs.
 Blomfield also designed the terrace garden at Mellerstain in the Scottish Borders and the Sulgrave Manor garden.

 Speaker, lecturer, author, plantsman and president of Blooms of Bressingham Nursery in Norfolk, England.
-He is the son of famed plantsman, Alan Bloom.
+He is the son of famed plantsman, Alan Bloom (see below).
+His gardens at Foggy Bottom are noted for their collections of conifers and heathers and are located immediately adjacent to his father's famous, Dell Garden.

 Bridgeman worked on landscapes of a massive scale, creating gardens that used the grass-clad shape of the land itself.
-His designs were used at Claremont, Rousham Hall, Blenheim Palace (Oxfordshire), Stowe, Wimpole Hall, Wolterton Park and in Kensington Gardens in London.
+His designs were used at Claremont, Rousham Hall, Blenheim Palace in Oxfordshire, Stowe, Wimpole Hall, Wolterton Park and in Kensington Gardens in London.

 His designs were used at Blenheim Palace (Oxfordshire), Bowood, Chatsworth (Derbyshire), Chilham Castle, Claremont, Clumber Park, Croome (Worcestershire), Euston Hall, Harewood House (Yorkshire), Petworth House, Luton Hoo, Sheffield Park, Stowe (Buckinghamshire), Syon Park (Middlesex), Warwick Castle, Wimpole Hall and Wrest Park.

-Plants associated with him bear the name buchananii including Carex buchananii, Clerodendrum buchananii, Acaena buchananii, Aloe buchananii, Salvia buchananii, and Newtonia buchananii.
+Plants associated with him bear the name buchananii including Carex buchananii, Clerodendrum buchananii, Acaena buchananii, Aloe buchananii, Hebe buchananii, Pittosporum buchananii, Salvia buchananii, and Newtonia buchananii.

-Budding is the Englishman who invented the lawn mower in the 1830s.
+Budding is the Englishman credited with inventing the lawn mower in the 1830s.
 Before then, sheep and other livestock or gardeners with scythes trimmed lawns.
 His invention made expansive lawns possible and popular, much as we see them today.

 From his home in Santa Rosa, California and nearby Sebastopol, Burbank conducted his experiments in plant breeding.
 During his 50 year career, he introduced more than 800 new varieties of plants including over 200 varieties of fruits, many vegetables, nuts and grains, and hundreds of ornamental flowers.